How to prepare your home for cold weather

-As winter is approaching, it’s time to prepare your home for cold weather.
-You might feel it’s not necessary or too early to think about it but trust us – it’s always better to start sooner and ensure your home is in great shape before the harsh weather strikes.
-If you are unsure where to start or what to pay attention to, continue reading.
-We’ve prepared a list of things you should do and detailed instructions that will help you protect your home from any weather conditions.
+Winter is approaching and it’s time to prepare your home for the cold weather.
+You may think it’s unnecessary or too early to think about it, but trust us: it’s far better to prepare too early than too late, and make sure your home is in tip-top shape to face our harsh winters.
+If you’re not sure where to start, or what needs your attention, read on.
+We’ve put together a to-do list and step-by-step instructions that will help you protect your home from the vagaries of the weather.

-Preparing your home for colder months is essential for many reasons.
-Not only will you ensure your home is safe from potential damage, but you will also protect its value.
-Many professional home stagers can confirm this fact.
-Even if you do your best and mitigate the damage as quickly as possible, it will still have an impact on your home’s value.
+Preparing your home for the colder months is essential for many reasons.
+First of all, you’ll be preventing potential damage to your property, and helping to preserve its value.
+Many professionals in the field of home staging can attest to this.
+Even if you do your best and mitigate the damage as quickly as possible, it’s likely to have an impact on the value of your home.

-Here are the ways to minimize the impact of the cold weather on your home.
+Here’s how to minimize the effects of cold weather on your property.

-Working HVAC systems are essential, especially if you plan to sell your property or keep it as an income property.
-Most HVACs are built to last between 10 to 12 years.
-However, if they are maintained regularly and properly, they can survive for up to 20 years.
-Before the cold weather starts, the very least you can do is change the filters.
+A properly functioning heating, ventilation and air-conditioning (HVAC) system is essential, especially if you plan to sell your property or keep it as an income property.
+Most HVAC systems are built to last 10 to 12 years.
+However, with regular and proper maintenance, they can easily last up to 20 years.
+Before the cold sets in, you should at least change the furnace filters.

-The best thing to do is to hire an HVAC contractor to inspect everything closely.
-It’s much better to have a potential problem fixed while the temperatures are still moderate than having to freeze until your heating is fixed in the middle of January.
+The best thing to do is to hire a heating, ventilation and air-conditioning specialist to carry out a thorough inspection.
+It’s better to have a potential problem repaired while the temperature is still moderately cold than to wait and freeze in the house during the January cold snap.

 pastedGraphic.png

-In case you have radiators, make sure to bleed them before the weather gets cold.
-They could have air trapped in them, which could prevent warm water from circulating.
-Luckily, this is very easy to do – simply turn the valve until you hear a hissing sound.
-Once water starts to come out, you can close the valve.
+If you have radiators, be sure to bleed them before the cold weather arrives.
+There could be air pockets in them, preventing hot water from circulating.
+Fortunately, this operation is very simple – just turn the valve until you hear a hissing sound.
+Once water starts to come out, simply close the valve again.

 Declutter

-Preparing your home for the colder part of the year can be an excuse to declutter.
-Sort your things, toss what you no longer need and keep the stuff you will be using during the next several months.
-Decluttering is especially important if you lack storage space in your home.
-But there is a solution for that, too – consider renting a storage unit.
+Preparing your home for the coldest season of the year can be a good excuse to declutter.
+Sort through your belongings, putting aside what you no longer need and keeping the items you’ll be using over the next few months.
+It’s especially important to do this if you’re short of storage space in the house.
+Renting storage space outside the house can also be a good solution.

 pastedGraphic_1.png

-Storage units are perfect for keeping seasonal items or stuff you don’t regularly use, such as luggage or camping equipment.
-However, you need to make sure your unit is prepared, too.
-It’s not difficult to make it pest-free and safe for your belongings.
-By keeping it clean, not storing perishables, and adequately packing your stuff, you can rest peacefully knowing your things are protected and ready to be used whenever you need them.
+Storage units are perfect for keeping seasonal items or those you don’t use regularly, such as suitcases or camping equipment.
+But you need to make sure your unit is ready too.
+It’s not difficult to keep your storage space vermin-free and safe for your personal items.
+By keeping this space clean, avoiding the storage of perishable food and properly packing what you put in it, you can enjoy absolute peace of mind, knowing that your possessions are protected and ready for use when you need them.

 pastedGraphic_2.png

-Keeping your plumbing in good condition is vital for many reasons.
-For example, if you plan on listing your property, fixing potential plumbing issues is one of the things to do before selling your home.
+Keeping your plumbing in good condition is essential for many reasons.
+For example, if you’re planning to list your property with a view to selling it, dealing with potential plumbing problems is one of the first things you should do.

-A good idea is to have an emergency bag somewhere handy.
-This way, you won’t have to worry if anything happens.
-Here is what you should consider packing:
+The best solution is to have an easily accessible emergency kit.
+That way, you won’t have to worry if something happens.
+Here’s what your kit should contain:

 • Warm blankets